 In the case of b), assessing the representativeness of the measurement point(s) with regards to the flue gas needs to be based on the provisions in EN 15259, similar to finding representative points for the concentration profile in the flue gas.
-It is recommended to use the EN ISO 16911-2 which follows, as far as possible, the structure of EN 14181.
+The MRR lists the use of EN ISO 16911-2 which follows, as far as possible, the structure of EN 14181.

 In any event, peripheral measurements and calculations such as flue gas flow, oxygen and moisture are not covered by the QAL procedures of EN 14181 or EN 14956.
-Therefore, quality assurance related to the determination of the flue gas flow is only covered by the more general requirements in Articles 58 and 59.
-In particular, Article 59(1) requires the operator that all relevant measuring equipment involved has to be calibrated, adjusted and checked at regular inter-
+Therefore, quality assurance related to the determination of the flue gas flow is only covered by the more general requirements in Articles 59 and 60.
+In particular, Article 60(1) requires the operator that all relevant measuring equipment involved has to be calibrated, adjusted and checked at regular intervals including prior to use, and checked against measurement standards traceable to international measurement standards, where available.
+Article 59(3)(a) requires an appropriate procedure for this quality assurance to be in place.
+However, in the case of a), the QAL procedures of EN 14181 can still be applied for certain parameters such as NO_x and SO_2 .
+For the flue gas flow, again it is recommended to use EN ISO 16911-2 for the implementation of Articles 59 and 60.